fefe33/fefe33/README.md

 👋 Hello I’m @fefe33...

-👀   I am a cyber security student who is interested in developing my programming skills in web development.
+👀   I am a cyber security student who is interested in developing my programming skills.

 🌱   I am currently focussing on infrastructure and applications security.
 I am pretty new to programming (give or take a year+), but I try to spend alot of my free time working on various projects.